 Step 13: Run a Car Detailing Business — Start Making Money!

 Cars are expensive, and smart car owners care for their cars to keep them looking new for a long time.
-Car detailing is a big industry worth over $13 billion, so even just capturing a small piece of that market can mean big profits.
+Car detailing is a big industry worth almost $20 billion, so even just capturing a small piece of that market can mean big profits.

-You can start a mobile auto detailing service for little money and expand your business to either a physical location or by adding more mobile detailers.
-You have a wealth of information now, so you’re ready to start your entrepreneurial journey and build a successful car detailing business.
+You can start a mobile auto detailing service for a little money and expand your business to a physical location or by adding more mobile detailers.
+With the wealth of information you now have, you’re ready to start your entrepreneurial journey and build a successful car detailing business.

 How much money can a one-person car detailing business make?